miaobug/upload_system/README.md

-# passage_upload
+# upload_system

-> A tool to upload passages for koala readli[ng app.ing app.
+> A tool to upload passages, news and books for koala reading app.

 ## Build Setup